Jerry West, Director of Operations

-Farmer Matt says he is especially passionate about reconnecting people to where their food comes from and the joy they can get from growing it themselves.
+Farmer Matt says he is incredibly passionate about reconnecting people to where their food comes from and the joy they can get from growing it themselves.
 This father of two is looking forward to crafting a community where members can enjoy high-end produce in the low-key environment of the Highlands-Cashiers Plateau in Western North Carolina.

 Kati Miller, Realtor

 Kati Miller recently launched Caliber Fine Properties in Cashiers, North Carolina, with a keen understanding of the intricacies of the fields of real estate and a deep appreciation for this corner of Western North Carolina and its people.

 Kati was born and raised in Charlotte, North Carolina, and graduated from North Carolina State University with a degree in Communications.
 After college, she took a position in banking, serving as branch manager for First Union Bank, which Wachovia later acquired.